advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter5.md

 Figure 5-9.
 MySQL asynchronous replication borrowed from the official MySQL documentation.

 When asynchronous replication is used, if the primary fails and a new leader is chosen, unreplicated writes from the old leader may be lost.
 This can cause conflicts and durability problems.
-Often, the solution is to discard the old leader¡¯s unreplicated writes, which may not meet clients¡¯ durability expectations.
-If both leaders accept writes without conflict resolution, there¡¯s a risk of both nodes shutting down if not properly managed [28].
+Often, the solution is to discard the old leader's unreplicated writes, which may not meet clients' durability expectations.
+If both leaders accept writes without conflict resolution, there's a risk of both nodes shutting down if not properly managed [28].

 ### 5.17.2 Semisynchronous Replication